 Whether you are laying down to nurse or sitting in a rocking chair, we want to position our bodies in a “neutral position.”
 Neutral positioning allows are muscles and ligaments to be in a safe range to allow the least amount of stress and strain.
 Here are good tips to keep your body in “neutral”:

 Knees/hips bent at 90 degrees or right angles

 Shoulders even – avoid leaning to one side or the other

 Using help to keep your body in the neutral postures is non-negotiable and I do not think you will be successful for long without.
-Using a nursing pillow (Boppy or my Breastfriend) allows you to rest baby right at your breast for feeding.
+Using a nursing pillow (Boppy or my Breastfriend are my favs) allows you to rest baby right at your breast for feeding.
 You need to think about bringing the baby to your breast, not breast to baby to avoid bending over.
 Some moms need multiple pillows to achieve this.

 I know your baby is the cutest thing you have ever seen, but once your baby is latched and eating, try to avoid looking down at them.
 Use your supportive chair or pillow to lean back against.
 This also includes looking at your phone.
 Set yourself parameters on how long you look at your phone.
 Set it down, relax, close your eyes.
 Turn on a show that encourages you to look up as well.
 Your neck will thank you for it.